 The Alberta Geological Survey completed the surficial mapping in 2010.
-Observations made during field mapping were combined with the interpretation of Light Detection and Ranging (LiDAR) data (Figure 1), supplied by Alberta Sustainable Resource Development, and digital orthorectified airphotos (1:50 000 scale).
-The LiDAR digital elevation model (DEM) was used to delineate landforms through shaded-relief images created from three illumination directions.
-The shaded relief shown on the map was produced by fusing shaded-relief (315° illumination azimuth, 45° inclination) and slope-gradient images.
+Observations made during field mapping were combined with the interpretation of Light Detection and Ranging (LiDAR) data and digital stereoscopic airphotos (supplied by Alberta Sustainable Resource Development), along with Landsat 7 (supplied by the Department of Natural Resources Canada) and Spot-5 satellite imagery (Telus Geomatics).

+Figure 1 shows the LiDAR digital elevation model (DEM) coverage for the map area.
+LiDAR was unavailable in a small area along the western edge of the map area.
+The LiDAR DEM was used to delineate landforms using shaded-relief images created from eight illumination directions, which were then reduced into a single image using principal component analysis.
+Several Landsat 7 band combinations and derivatives using principal component analysis were used to highlight the distribution of organic deposits in the map area.
+The final map was produced by overlaying the surficial geology on a fusion of shaded-relief (315° illumination azimuth, 45° inclination) and slope-gradient images.